www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

             * [ ] Histogram for Each Object
         * [ ] Fix paths of database in order to have a correct performance logs.
         * [ ] Speed up allocation database by using single database with line updates.
+            * [ ] Create a test, that measures the number of value changes of a database versus an allocation database with the same content.
+            * [ ] Create a test, that measures the runtime of a database versus an allocation database with the same content.
         * [ ] Speed up constraint nodes by using single database with line updates.
         * [ ] Fix the `Discoverable#path` every table, so that database specific performance analysis gets easier.
 * [ ] Render the game's current state.